ebd622/docs/devoxx_be_2023/README.md

     *  Server container has an HTTP connector;
     *  A connector has an executor attached
     *  Whenever a request comes in, it dispatches a servlet thread to Spring MVC's dispatcher servlet and Spring takes it from there.
-  * VTs are supper lightweight.
-They are manages by JVM, not by OS (1:52:30)
-  * There is a carrier thread and VT is mounted and unmounted to a carrier thread (1:53:35)
-  * Mounting and unmouting takes some time, it is not free (because it is not possible to get something with absolutely no overhead!)
-(1:55:00)
-  * Quick example (2:07:45)

 ##### Deep dive: Spring's runtime efficiency theme